Travel Photography Masterclasses

 Thursday 10.15am-12.15am | Friday 3.30pm- 5.30pm | Saturday 3.30pm-5.30pm

-Your DSLR is a complicated tool, but so often photographers find themselves having their camera working against them, rather than having it working for them.
+Your DSLR and Mirrorless cameras are complicated tools, but so often photographers find themselves having their camera working against them, rather than having it working for them.
 People often struggle with file formats, exposure and improving their pictures in post production.

 This workshop will teach you many of the advanced skills employed by professional photographers, and will include shooting in the RAW format, advanced focussing, improving exposures and managing white balance.
 On this comprehensive workshop, you will learn: